 The Pension Committee of the Pension Plan for Salaried Employees of the Bi-State Development Agency of the Missouri-Illinois Metropolitan District (the Committee) serves as the Plan's trustee.
 The Committee consists of four standing Trustees and up to five non-standing Trustees.
-The Bi-State Development Agency of Missouri-Illinois Metropolitan District (Bi-State Development)'s Board of Commissioners appoints the Chairperson by Bi-State Development's Board Policy; the four standing Committee members are the Executive Director, Metro Transit, the Vice President of Talent Management, the General Counsel, and the Chief Financial Officer.
+The Bi-State Development Agency of Missouri-Illinois Metropolitan District (Bi-State Development)'s Board of Commissioners appoints the Chairperson by Bi-State Development's Board Policy; the four standing Committee members are the Chief Operating Officer, the Chief Human Resources Officer, the Chief Legal Counsel, and the Chief Financial Officer.
 The Chairperson of the Committee, with the concurrence of Bi-State Development President, shall appoint up to five non-standing Trustees.
 The Committee is responsible for establishing the investment policies, overseeing the activity of the investment manager, approving applications for pension benefits and safeguarding the Pension Plan's assets.